 A studio is a small apartment which combines several rooms, often the living room, bedroom, and kitchen.
 This means that you will have your own private space that includes your sleeping area and kitchen.
 You will also have your very own bathroom and living space.
 These types of rooms are perfect for those who value privacy and want to be independent.
 However, if you want to share the place with someone, some studios are big enough to cater to two people.

-In this type of room, you get to enjoy your own sleeping space and private bathroom.
+In this type of ensuite room, you get to enjoy your own sleeping space and private bathroom.
 However, you do not get your own kitchenette or cooking facilities.
-En-suite has a common kitchen that is shared among residents.
+An en-suite room has a common kitchen that is shared among residents.

-Private Non-ensuite – Over here, you get your own private room with a shared bathroom.
-Slightly different than en-suite.
+Private Non-En-Suite: Over here, you get your own private room with a shared bathroom.
+Slightly different from an en suite room.
 You do get a bed and lockable space but will have to share the bathroom with one or more residents of your house.

 A great value option, you will be sharing your bedroom with other housemates.
 There will be multiple beds in the room with one for every student.
 A bathroom along with living space and kitchen will be shared with other residents.

-Private en-suite – This means you get your bedroom and bathroom, which is not shared with anyone.
+Private En-Suite: This bathroom ensuite meaning implies that you get your bedroom and bathroom, which are not shared with anyone.
 This gives you more privacy and space.